openforis/sepal-doc/docs/source/team/contribute.rst

         .. include:: disclaimer.rst

-Now that you have selected a section, you can create a new documentation page :code:`<my_page>.rst` using all the available `rst directives <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ that are available in Sphinx, as well as the directives presented in the first section of this page.
+Now that you have selected a section, you can create a new documentation page :code:`<my_page>.rst` using all the available `rst directives <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ that are available in Sphinx, as well as the directives presented in the first section of this article.

 To maintain consistency across folders and help with image maintenance, the images you use should be stored in the following folder: :code:`sepal-doc/docs/source/_images/<section>/<page>/`.

-Add the page you've created to the :code:`toctree` (table of contents) directive in the :code:`<section>/index.rst` file by adding your filename, without the extension, respecting the following indentation:
+Add the page you've created to the :code:`toctree` (Table of contents) directive in the :code:`<section>/index.rst` file by adding your filename, without the extension, respecting the following indentation:

 .. code-block:: rst